youribonnaffe/FooBarQix/README.md

 ## Java is dead, isn't it? (alternative: Java is the new Cobol)

-I don't think so and by the way you said that the live coding at Devoxx will probably be in Java, so I guess I picked the right language.
+I don't think so and by the way you said that the live coding at Devoxx will probably be in Java, so I guess I picked the right language (and the one I know the most too...).
 Main advantage is that most of the developers can read Java so it is just simpler.
 I might write a Groovy version to see how it compares, especially since the exercise is well suited for a scripting language.

 ## Maven for a single file main, seriously?
 (I'm downloading the internet thanks to you!)

 At least you understand the project structure, tests are where you expect them to be.

-## Default package, did you ever read Java style guide?
+## Your package's name looks weird, did you ever read Java style guide?

 Navigation in packages on Github is so painful so this is just a way of simplifying it.
 Yeah, yeah on real life I'll put real package names.